Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 Read this LCN Feature to learn more about in-house training contracts and careers.

-6. Get involved with your local Junior Lawyers Division (JLD) Group – contact details are available on the JLD’s website.
+6. Get involved with your local Junior Lawyers Network – contact details are available on the Law Society website.
 Work experience is always viewed favourably.
 It's important to try to secure a place on a vacation scheme, as this is a key part of the assessment process for most firms; many hire a large proportion of their trainees from the candidates who complete their vacation schemes.

 Head to our Vacation Scheme Insiders section for first-hand accounts of what it's like to be part of a scheme.

-However, all employment experience can be viewed favourably if you present it in the right way, so if you worked in a restaurant, for example, be sure to emphasise how certain skills that you used in the role had a lasting positive effect that could be transferred into working at a law firm.
+However, all employment experience can be viewed favourably if you present it in the right way, so if you worked in a restaurant, for example, be sure to emphasise how certain skills you used in the role have had a lasting positive effect that can be transferred into working at a law firm.